f5devcentral/owasp-injection-mitigation/README.md

 **Deployment design:**<br />
 ---
 Automation scope is achieved by implementing below steps using `Terraform` and `Python`: <br />
-1. Deploy a demo application in AWS which hosts JuiceShop as vulnerable application.
+1. Deploy a demo application in AWS (Mumbai region) which hosts JuiceShop as vulnerable application.
 Refer https://owasp.org/www-project-juice-shop/ for more info <br />
 2. Deploy origin pool, WAF and load balancer in F5 XC using above created backend server public IP <br />
 3. Generate and send malicious SQL login payload request to above LB domain using python <br />
 4. Validate if malicious SQL request is blocked by `F5 XC WAF` <br />